Clary Sage: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Conclusion

 In conclusion, clary sage’s intricate chemistry plays a role in a variety of physiological effects.
 Scientific research is increasingly confirming its therapeutic potential for the nervous system, endocrine system, immune system, and skin health, demonstrating the adaptable potential of this aromatic herb.
-Clary sage is a potent medicinal plant with a long history in traditional medicine.
-Scientific research is increasingly in favor of its wide range of potential health benefits, making it an important natural supplement.
+Clary sage is a potent plant with a long history in traditional medicine.
+Scientific research is increasingly in favor of its wide range of potential health benefits, making it an important supplement.
 To establish its therapeutic applications firmly and grasp its full potential, additional research in clinical trials is required.

 References: